Mission, Programs, and Accreditation

 The mission of the College of Education is to prepare competent, committed, caring professionals, provide service to the various communities of which we are a part, and expand the body of knowledge through research and dissemination activities.

-The programs of the College are designed (1) to provide professional curricula for the preparation of teachers, administrators, various school services, psychologists, counselors, and recreationists; (2) to offer undergraduate work leading to the baccalaureate degree with majors in elementary education K-6, early childhood unified, exercise science, physical education, psychology, and recreation; (3) to offer graduate work for elementary and secondary teachers; school and college service personnel; administrators; psychologists; counselors; and recreational therapists.
+The programs of the College are designed (1) to provide professional curricula for the preparation of teachers, administrators, various school services, psychologists, counselors, and recreationists; (2) to offer undergraduate work leading to the baccalaureate degree with majors in elementary education K-6, elementary education unified K-6, early childhood unified, exercise science, physical education, psychology, and recreation; (3) to offer graduate work for elementary and secondary teachers; school and college service personnel; administrators; psychologists; counselors; and recreational therapists.
 The College of Education is also organized to provide professional services to schools and to other educational and social agencies.
 An important role is to encourage and to conduct educational research.

 Curricula are offered leading to the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Science in Education degrees.
 The following baccalaureate degrees are offered through the College and the respective departments:

 Elementary Education (K-6)

 Early Childhood Unified (ECU) Birth Through Third Grade Licensure

 The Departments within the College offer the following graduate degrees, majors and emphases:

 Educational Technology (Technology Integration Specialist or Library Media Licensure Emphases)